 If you’ve stumbled here looking for backup, you should refer to our list of the best cloud backup services and read up on the difference between cloud storage and backup.
 Otherwise, in the rest of the article, we’re going to talk about services here, but we have a quick list of cloud storage compared if you prefer to look at that.

-pCloud launched in 2013 and it’s based in the U.S. It sits near the top of our best cloud storage list thanks to its excellent value, ease of use and good features.
+pCloud launched in 2013 and it’s based in the U.S. It sits near the top of our best cloud storage list thanks to its excellent value, ease of use and good features (it’s also one of our best offline cloud storage picks).
 Like many others services, it uses the common model of sync which consists of a system tray icon and a sync folder.
 Follow the steps below to install and access it.

 Sign in to your pCloud account using the pCloud web app and click the “download” link at the top of the page.